Disaster Preparedness Plan And Checklist

-A natural disaster can destroy years of hard work on your family home purchase in a few short minutes.
+A natural disaster can upend your life and your surroundings in a few short minutes.
 Preparing for the unexpected can help minimize destruction and devastation.

-- The time to prepare preceding the disaster may vary from hours to days and even minutes or seconds in the case of an earthquake.
+- The time to prepare before disaster hits can vary from days to hours and even minutes or seconds in the case of an earthquake.

-- Danger can persist after one large catastrophic event in the form of aftershock, debris or floods.
+- Danger can linger after a catastrophic event in the form of aftershocks, debris or floods.

 Disaster Preparedness Checklist

 Preparing for natural disasters can reduce health and environmental risks.
-Consider the most likely hazard in your area, the line of communication for warnings, insurance coverage and evacuation areas.
+Consider the most likely hazards in your area, the line of communication for warnings, insurance coverage and evacuation routes.

 - Prepare an emergency kit: You may not be able to contact emergency services right away.
-Ensure your home emergency kit is stocked with enough supplies for each member of your household for at least 3 days, remembering to provide proper accommodations for your pets.
+Ensure your home emergency kit has enough supplies for each member of your household to survive for at least 3 days.
+And don’t forget to make proper accommodations for your pets.

-- Set a plan: Set an emergency plan with the entire household.
-Include information for evacuation areas, shelter, means of communication and an emergency contact in a different geographic area.
+- Set a plan: Set an emergency plan with your entire household.
+Include information for evacuation areas, shelters and means of communication and designate an emergency contact who ideally lives in a different area.

-- Check your insurance coverage: Homeowners insurance typically covers theft and damage caused by people, but it generally won’t cover natural disasters like hurricanes, tornadoes or wildfires.
+- Check your insurance coverage: Homeowners insurance typically covers theft and damage caused by people.
+It generally doesn’t cover natural disasters like hurricanes, tornadoes or wildfires.
 Reach out to your insurance agent and find out what your policy covers.
-If you’re preparing to file a claim in the aftermath of a disaster, know your deductible and document damage how your insurance company has outlined.

 What Should Be In A Home Emergency Kit?

-Step one in creating an effective home emergency kit is its storage.
-You need a large, watertight container that will keep the natural elements out of your emergency supplies.
-Regularly check your supply levels and expiration dates and re-stock as needed.
-As a general rule, keep enough food, water and supplies for each person in your household for at least 3 days.
+Creating an effective home emergency kit begins with storage.
+You need a large, watertight container to keep the natural elements out of your emergency supplies.
+Regularly check your supply levels and expiration dates and restock as needed.
+As a general rule, keep enough food, water and supplies for each person in your household to survive for at least 3 days.